Botswana pula

 The pula is the currency of Botswana.
 It has the ISO 4217 code BWP and is subdivided into 100 thebe.
-Pula literally means "rain" in Setswana, because rain is very scarce in Botswana—home to much of the Kalahari Desert—and therefore valuable and a blessing.
+Pula literally means "rain" in Setswana, because rain is very scarce in Botswana—home to much of the Kalahari Desert— playing a major role in rites of traditional Tswana belief; therefore valuable and the word extends its meaning as "blessing" or "fortune".
 The word also serves as the national motto of the country.

 A sub-unit of the currency is known as thebe, or "shield", and represents defence.
 The names were picked with the help of the public.

 History

 The pula was introduced on 23 August 1976, subsequently known as "Pula Day", replacing the rand at par.
 One hundred days after the pula was introduced, the rand ceased to be legal tender in Botswana.

+At its introduction, the pula was pegged to the US dollar.
+In January 1979, the pula was changed to a floating, unpegged currency.
+Since June 1980, it has been pegged to a basket of currencies that reflects the country's trading patterns, comprising the South African rand and the International Monetary Fund's special drawing rights.

 Coins

 In 1976, coins were introduced in denominations of 1, 5, 10, 25 and 50 thebe.
-The 1 thebe was struck in aluminum, with the 5 thebe in bronze and the others in cupro-nickel.
+The 1 thebe was struck in aluminium, with the 5 thebe in bronze and the others in cupro-nickel.
 These coins were round except for the scalloped 1 pula.
 Bronze, dodecagonal 2 thebe coins were introduced in 1981 and discontinued after 1985.
-In 1991, bronze-plated steel replaced bronze in the 5 thebe, nickel-plated steel replaced cupro-nickel in the 10, 25 and 50 thebe and the 1 pula changed to a smaller, nickel-brass, equilateral-curve seven-sided coin.
+In 1991, bronze-plated steel replaced bronze in the 5 thebe, nickel-plated steel replaced cupro-nickel in the 10, 25 and 50 thebe and the 1 pula changed to a smaller, nickel-brass, equilateral-curve heptagonal coin.
 A similarly shaped, nickel-brass 2 pula was introduced in 1994.
 In 2004, the composition was changed to brass-plated steel and the size was slightly reduced.